MicrosoftDocs/dynamics-365-intelligent-order-management/topics/inventory-allocation.md

 ## Use the allocation API

 Intelligent Order Management has a set of APIs to perform operations that are relevant to allocation.
-As part of order orchestration, Intelligent Order Management will automatically determine whether it must call Microsoft Dynamics 365 Supply Chain Management APIs or Intelligent Order Management APIs.
+As part of order orchestration, Intelligent Order Management determines whether it must call Microsoft Dynamics 365 Supply Chain Management APIs or Intelligent Order Management APIs.
 For more information about Supply Chain Management APIs, see [Using the allocation API](/dynamics365/supply-chain/inventory/inventory-visibility-allocation#using-allocation-api).

 The following APIs are available for allocation as part of Intelligent Order Management.
 The request and response for the payloads resemble what's available from Supply Chain Management.
 The table shows the mapping between the Intelligent Order Management APIs and Inventory Visibility add-in APIs, and provides links to relevant documentation.